 There’s an electronic stabilization mode that you can use when recording video, plus a port for an external mic, which lets you capture enhanced audio.
 There's no headphone port, however, which means you won’t be able to properly monitor the audio straight from camera.
 Of course, if you're not using this for professional-level video, this isn't a deal breaker.

 Other features include built-in Wi-Fi, NFC and Bluetooth, which let you pair the camera with a smart device and quickly transfer images, while the 3in touch-sensitive LCD has a Vari-angle design – great for selfies and vloggers.
-Like many entry-level cameras, the EOS 800D doesn't quite stretch to offering weather sealing, but the battery is a strong point, with its 600 shots per charge meaning you should be good for a whole day's shooting.
+Like many entry-level cameras, the Rebel T7i doesn't quite stretch to offering weather sealing, but the battery is a strong point, with its 600 shots per charge meaning you should be good for a whole day's shooting.

 Read more: Canon EOS Rebel T7i / EOS 800D review